magicmq/pyspigot-documentation/docs/pyspigot/quickstart.md

 Download the latest version of PySpigot for your platform from [GitHub](https://github.com/magicmq/pyspigot) or from [Spigot](https://www.spigotmc.org/resources/pyspigot.111006/).
 Drop the downloaded Jar file into your plugins folder and start your server.

+???+ note

+    The first time PySpigot loads, it will automatically download several internal dependencies from the internet.
+An **active internet connection is required** for the first startup.
+Once downloaded, dependencies are cached locally and no internet connection is needed for subsequent starts (unless a PySpigot update requires new or updated dependencies, in which case those are downloaded automatically).
+See the [Internal Dependency Management](dependencies.md) page for more information.

 ## Creating Your First Script

 In this brief tutorial, we will create a very simple script that broadcasts a message to online players.